skroutz/grunt-wp-plugin/README.md

 # grunt-wp-svn

-> Grunt plug-in to deploy a project directory to WordPress SVN repo.
+> Grunt plug-in to deploy a Git repo to the WordPress SVN repo.

 ### Requirements
 * This plugin requires Grunt `~0.4.5`